Open Now — 24/7 Plumbing

 Drain snakes work well in loosening clogs, but you don’t have a toilet snake.
 Unwind a wire hanger to make it straight, except for the top hook.
 Then, wrap the hook with a rag to prevent it from scratching the porcelain of your toilet bowl.

-Now, carefully insert the hanger into the toilet bowl hole and gently manoeuvre the hook until it reaches the obstruction.
-It’s crucial to remember to wear rubber gloves for this task to prevent any unwanted mess.
-Use the hook to nudge and loosen the blockage.
-Once you notice the water starting to drain, give the toilet a flush to ensure everything has been cleared.
+Carefully insert the hanger into the bowl and gently manoeuvre it until you hit the blockage.
+Be sure to wear rubber gloves to keep things tidy.
+Use the hook to nudge the clog loose.
+When you see the water start to drain, give it a flush to clear things out.

 6. Unclogging Mixture